raspberrypilearning/safeguarding-module/en/quiz1/question_8.md

 legend: Question 8 of 9
 ---

-Is physical or emotional punishment an example of 'Good practice' or 'Poor practice'?
+Is physical or emotional punishment an example of good practice or poor practice?

 --- choices ---
 - ( ) Good practice